Dallas Knock Knee Treatment for Adults

 Dallas Shin Splint Treatment for Children and Adults

 Anyone who is familiar with running is probably also familiar with shin splints.
 Further, anyone who has experienced shin splints before knows just how much of a nuisance they can be.
 Shin splints, also known as medial tibial stress syndrome, are a relatively common exercise-related condition.
 It can result in pain along the shin bones, which can seriously limit someone’s ability to exercise or even walk comfortably.

-Our board certified orthopedic surgeons see hundreds of patients with shin splints, both children and adults.
-Our orthopedic surgeons, along with thfe rest of our SPORT doctors and physical therapists, have the skills and the experience needed to correct and prevent shin splints of any severity.
+Our board-certified best orthopedic surgeons in Dallas see hundreds of patients with shin splints, both children and adults.
+Our orthopedic surgeons, along with the rest of our SPORT doctors and physical therapists, have the skills and the experience needed to correct and prevent shin splints of any severity.

 Dallas Shin Splint Specialist

 Shin splints, or medial tibial stress syndrome, refers to a condition that affects a person’s tibia bone, or what many people refer to as a shinbone.
 It is the result of inflammation of the muscles, tendons, and bone surrounding the tibia.
 Shin splints typically develop from regular running or jumping, but can result from virtually any kind of physical activity.

 Shin splint pain occurs along the outside, inner edge of the tibia where the muscles attach to the bone.
 In serious cases of medial tibial stress syndrome, there may also be slight swelling around the area.
 Those who experience shin splints describe the pain as being either sharp and razor-like or dull and throbbing.
 The area may be aggravated by massaging or even just touching and can occur both during and after physical activity.